How Much Compensation For A Child Injury Claim?

 People and children may have similar accidents but may deal with it in an entirely different way; pain and suffering can be different for each person.
 While one person may recuperate quite quickly, another may take double the time.
 Personal circumstances, i.e. financial circumstances and how a person is financially affected, is different for each claimant.
 However, this does not affect minors so much it may still play a part.

 Below is a table that illustrates how much compensation may be awarded for a child injury claim.
 It can be used as a child compensation calculator to predict what a child may be awarded in terms of compensation.
 However, the figures below are just a guide and should never be taken as fact.
-The figures are provided by the judicial guidelines personal injury board to assist when calculating compensation amounts.
+The figures are based on compensation brackets provided by the Judicial College Guidelines.
+Solicitors may use these brackets during a personal injury claim to assist with calculating compensation amounts.

 |Body Part||Severity||Compensation Amounts|